Famous

 [Back to top]

-Alexander Ralston (1779–1861)
+Major Alexander Ralston (1779–1861)

 Alexander Ralston (1779–1861) was born in Pennsylvania to David Ralston (1741-1831) from Northern Ireland and Mary Reid (1757-c1811) from Scotland.
 While still a child they moved to the Cumberland Settlements near Nashville, TN.
 During the War of 1812, Alexander was second Major under Col. Philip Pipkin as part of General Andrew Jackson’s army, and at one point placed in command of Fort Strother (Mississippi Territory, now Alabama.)
 During the war, Alexander penned at least two letters to General Jackson which are maintained in the US Library of Congress, national archives.